 💭 How to Tenderize Chicken Breasts

 It's very easy to prep chicken breasts or even thinly sliced chicken cutlets to ensure they will be tender and juicy.
-The trick is to use a meat mallet and pound the meat so it's a thin, uniform size.
+The trick is to (affiliate link) use a meat mallet and pound the meat so it's a thin, uniform size.
 This allows for quick, consistent cooking.

-Pounding the chicken helps break down the proteins in the meat which in turn makes the meat tender.
+Pounding the chicken helps break down the proteins in the meat, which in turn makes the meat tender.

 If you've purchased chicken breasts, slice them in half horizontally to create two thin fillets or cutlets from each breast.